What to Do If You Get a Rent Increase Notice

 Why does my rent go up every year?

-Many landlords raise rent to cover the cost of renovations, like when they update kitchens to look more modern or work to improve the property's curb appeal.
+Many landlords raise rent to cover the cost of renovations and maintenance costs, like when they update kitchens to look more modern or work to improve the property's curb appeal.
 Even though you're being asked to pay more, these changes will ultimately benefit you if you choose to stay.
 This may make a rent increase easier to accept.

-What is the most my landlord can raise the rent?
+What is the most my landlord can raise the rent within a lease agreement?

 Landlords should know how much they can legally raise your rent.
 Tenants can always find legal assistance and investigate this according to local and state rent regulations.